WICG/compression-dictionary-transport/README.md

     * Browsers may decide to not download it when they suspect that the user is paying for bandwidth, or when used by sites that are not likely to amortize the dictionary costs (e.g. sites that the user isn’t visiting frequently enough).
     * Browsers may decide to not use a shared dictionary if it contains hints that its contents are not public (e.g. `Cache-Control: private` headers).
 * The dictionary response must include the `bikeshed-use-as-dictionary: <path>` header, appropriate cache lifetime headers and will be used for future requests using the same process as the [Static resources flow](#static-resources-flow).
+    * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
+Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow:` header that makes the response readable by the document.

 ### Compression API